amandavarella/ApiTestFramework/README.md

 	`request["cache-control"] = 'no-cache'	`

-7. Run test from terminal from the project path
+7. Run test from the project path

+	If using terminal to run test

 	```
 	cd spec/features